“Pequeno” in size, “Grande” in flavor…

 In many cases, Cameroon tobacco is used as binder due to its ugly appearance and lackluster vein structure.
 When used as a wrapper, numerous manufacturers use cedar or tissue paper to cover up the ugly vein structure and spottiness.
 However, the Cohiba Knock-off Pequeno uses no cigar band.

-This Dominican treat is mild in body but very flavorful.
+This Dominican treat is mellow in body but very flavorful.
 My only problem is the majority of these are rolled fairly loose which produces an easy, yet quite hot draw.

 If you’re a fan of Cohiba, Rocky Patel Cameroon, or any kind of cigarillo that comes in a tin, this value is for you.

 Brock’s Flavor Rating: “80”

 Expert Philosophical Insightful Thought for the Day: “Guy walks into a bar.
 Ouch!”